 The Faster Rewards Program

 You do have the option to earn rewards even faster if you are willing to pay an annual fee.
-There is a version of the Barclay Arrival World MasterCard that offers 2 miles per dollar, but you have to pay $89 a year to use it, waived the first year.
+There is another version of this card, the Barclay Arrival Plus World Elite MasterCard, which offers 2 miles per dollar, but you have to pay $89 a year to use it, waived the first year.
 All of the other features are the same, but the miles could potentially rack up quicker this way.
 You just have to determine if you’d be able to earn enough extra miles to make up for the fee.
 If you think you want to apply for this version of the card, visit the “apply now” button on the card details page.

 Do We Recommend the Barclay Arrival World MasterCard?